 Vanguard funds are synonymous with buy and hold investing because of their outstanding selection of high-quality, low-cost mutual funds and ETFs.
 These qualities make Vanguard funds ideal investment choices for long-term investors.

-Perhaps the only disadvantage of Vanguard funds is that there are dozens of funds to choose from; therefore you'll need to spend time doing research to find the best Vanguard funds to buy for your personal finance needs.
+Perhaps the only disadvantage you'll find with Vanguard funds is that they have dozens of funds to choose from, so you'll need to spend some time doing research to find the best Vanguard funds for your personal finance needs.

-Fortunately, we've done the homework for you and we narrowed down the selection of Vanguard funds to 10 of the best funds to hold for the long term.
+The list below can help you get started with your Vanguard fund review, as it narrows the selection of Vanguard funds to the 10 best funds to hold for the long term.

-Before buying Vanguard funds for the long term, you need to be sure you're actually a long-term investor.
-If you talk with 10 different financial planners or investment advisers, you might get 10 different explanations about what long term means.
+Before buying Vanguard funds for the long term, decide whether you're a long-term investor.
+If you talk with 10 different financial planners or investment advisers, you could get 10 different explanations about what long-term means.

-Generally, most advisers would agree that investors with at least 10 years or more before they need to begin making withdrawals from their investment accounts can be described as long-term investors.
-This is also generally true for bond securities (i.e. long-term bonds and long-term bond funds).
-So, if you're saving money for a vacation next year, you're not a long-term investor and should look for funds that are best for short-term investments.
+Generally, investors with at least 10 years or more before they need to start withdrawing from their investment accounts fall into the long-term investor category.
+This also generally holds true for bond securities, like long-term bonds and long-term bond funds.
+So if you're saving money for a vacation next year, you're not a long-term investor and you should look for the best funds for short-term investments.

-The best long-term investments for most investors are generally stock mutual funds, especially index funds.
-I tell my friends, family, students, readers, clients and prospective clients that they should not invest in stock mutual funds unless they have at least three years before withdrawals are needed.
+The best long-term investments for most investors generally consist of stock mutual funds, especially index funds.
+It doesn't make much sense, though, to invest in stock mutual funds unless an investor has at least three years before starting withdrawals.

-Index funds are also smart choices for long-term investing.
-Vanguard's index funds are among the most popular holdings for long-term investors and have attracted such a large amount of investor assets that Vanguard Investments is the largest mutual fund company in the world.
+Index funds also make smart choices for long-term investing.
+Vanguard's index funds are among the most popular holdings for long-term investors and have attracted such a large amount of investor assets that Vanguard Investments has become the largest mutual fund company in the world.

 10 Best Vanguard Funds for Long-Term Investing

-Now that you know that you are a long-term investor (or not) and you know which fund types are best for long-term investing, here are the 10 best Vanguard funds to buy and hold for the long term (in no particular order):
+Now that you know that you're a long-term investor and you know which fund types work best for long-term investing, the following lists the 10 best Vanguard funds to buy and hold for the long term, in no particular order.

-- Vanguard Total International Stock Market Index (VGTSX): To build a complete portfolio of long-term investments, most investors will include international stock funds and VGTSX is one of the best Vanguard funds to do this.
-VGTSX tracks an index that includes over 6,000 non-U.S. stocks and includes both developed markets (i.e. Europe and Japan) and emerging markets (i.e. China, India and Brazil).
+4. Vanguard Total International Stock Market Index (VGTSX): To build a complete portfolio of long-term investments, most investors will include international stock funds and VGTSX is one of the best Vanguard funds to do this.
+VGTSX tracks an index that includes over 6,000 non-U.S. stocks and includes both developed markets (i.e. Europe and Japan), and emerging markets (i.e. China, India, and Brazil).
 So, for a low expense ratio of just 0.18 percent, shareholders can gain exposure to the entire stock market outside the U.S. The minimum initial investment is $3,000.

-- Vanguard STAR (VGSTX): By now you've noticed that the standard.
-You may have noticed that they have minimums of $3,000 to get started investing.
+8. Vanguard STAR (VGSTX): You may have noticed that many funds have minimums of $3,000 to start investing.
 However, VGSTX has a lower minimum of $1,000.
-It also is what's known as a "fund of funds," which means it invests in other mutual funds, all in one fund option.
+It also is what's known as a fund of funds, which means it invests in other mutual funds, all in one fund option.
 The STAR fund invests in a diversified mix of 11 Vanguard funds, making it a solid standalone option for beginning investors or those wanting a single fund solution for investing.